 Visitors can book tours from Playa del Carmen to get into the Pre-Hispanic world.
 Tulum archaeological site is the third most visited pre-Columbian remains in Mexico, and it is famous for being the only city facing the Caribbean Sea and having a perimeter wall to prevent attacks.

 Tours in Playa del Carmen

 A tour to Cobá is an excellent opportunity to get into a fascinating archaeological site.
-This Maya city is older than Chichén Itzá, and five lagoons surround it (which name means punched water).
+This pre-Columbian city is older than Chichén Itzá, and five lagoons surround it (which name means punched water).
 The tallest pyramid in the Mexican state of Quintana Roo is at Cobá, and you can climb atop to enjoy an outstanding view of the jungle.
-It is also famous for having ancient Maya roads call sac-bé that connect long-distance places, some of them as far as Yaxuná which is close to Chichén Itzá and about 60 mi away.
+It is also famous for having ancient roads call sac-bé that connect long-distance places, some of them as far as Yaxuná which is close to Chichén Itzá and about 60 mi away.

 Playa del Carmen is a fantastic place for shopping.
 There are several malls, high-end boutiques, and handicraft stores to take a souvenir back home.
 5th Avenue at Playa del Carmen is the best place to walk as the sun goes down.
 There are many places to stop by, such as restaurants, coffee houses, and bars, plus boutiques, cigar, and souvenir shops.

 Next to Playa del Carmen is Playacar, a private residential area where many resorts are set, plus having an 18-hole golf course.
 Walking by its main avenue to then visiting the shopping mall at the gates of Playacar is a fantastic way to spend your afternoon.